Medically reviewed by Majesta Health Medical Review Team

 Compounded Semaglutide: The 2026 Complete Guide

-Compounded semaglutide is the same active ingredient as Wegovy and Ozempic, prepared by a state-licensed compounding pharmacy under a physician prescription.
+Compounded semaglutide is a preparation that contains semaglutide, made by a state-licensed compounding pharmacy under a physician prescription.
+It is not FDA-approved as a final product and is not a generic version of, equivalent to, or interchangeable with any FDA-approved medication.
 It is most commonly used for chronic weight management in adults.
-This 2026 guide explains how it works, what it costs, whether it is safe, how it compares to brand-name semaglutide, and how to access it legally through US telehealth.
+This 2026 guide explains how it works, what it costs, whether it is safe, how it is regulated, and how to access it legally through US telehealth.

 Last reviewed: 2026-05-31.
 Updated quarterly or when clinical guidance materially changes.